 Nick Salazar, Owner & Founder

 Nick was introduced to triathlon in 2000 as a means to stay in shape, have fun, and enjoy the outdoors.
 At the University of Colorado, Nick served as Team President, and led the Buffs to a 2005 National Championship title in Lake Havasu, Arizona.
 People came to know him as a tech-head, tinkerer, and gear monger.
 He's obsessed with the cutting-edge of equipment.
-And after over fifteen years of involvement in this sport, he's more excited about it than ever.
+And after so many years in this sport, he's as excited about it than ever.

 Nick's work spans broad range of disciplines.
 In the context of TriRig, Nick's titles include editor-in-chief, principal photographer, and product designer/engineer.

 His photography has appeared in the pages of Inside Triathlon, Triathlete, TRI Magazine, Men's Journal, and more.
 Many manufacturers both inside and outside the world of sport have relied on Nick's work in their advertising.

 Nick is also the designer and engineer for all of TriRig's original products.
 Nick does everything from original concept, to 3D modeling, prototyping, testing, and finally overseeing final manufacturing and distribution.